maxibor/sourcepredict/docs/usage.md

 ### -k KFOLD

-Number of fold for K-fold cross validation in in parameter optimization.
+Number of fold for K-fold cross validation in parameter optimization.
 Default = `5`

 _Example:_